A Thank You to Diabetes

 My last supper

-I downright hated the inconvenience of being a Type 1 diabetic.
+I downright hated the inconvenience of being a person with type 1 diabetes.
 Diabetes always finds a way to make sure you know it is there; from my Six Flags field trip when my blood sugar was low and I spent the day in the medical center right up until my last day of high school when I was on the phone with my insurance company because my Dexcom receiver had gone missing.
-Diabetes has no sick days, no vacations, and no days off.
+Diabetes has no sick days, no vacations and no days off.
 It’s a battle that has no end.
-At eight years old, I should’ve been able to eat an ice cream cone without having to worry how many carbs were in it.
+At 8 years old, I should’ve been able to eat an ice cream cone without having to worry how many carbs were in it.
 I should’ve been able to go swimming without worrying about my site falling off.
 I should’ve been able to go on field trips without having to worry about where I would put my diabetes supplies bag.
 I should’ve been able to play in a soccer game without having to worry about my blood sugar levels going extremely high or extremely low.
 I should’ve been able to get eight hours of sleep without interruption.
 These things should not have been at the forefront of a child’s mind, but they were for me because this was my new life.
 I didn’t think these requests were so unreasonable, but they were all things I could no longer have.
 I felt robbed.
 Robbed of a normal life, of childhood, of my happiness.

 Change is hard, but you grow through what you go through.
 I was right that diabetes had closed a window of opportunities, but I soon realized it also opened a gateway to new ones.
 If you ever find yourself stuck in life, I assure you that you will find a way out.
 Remain patient and things will slowly work out and if you can’t see a way out, create one.